 Fellowship, Gastroenterology and Hepatology, University of Maryland, 2013 - present

-Anan completed his two years of internal medicine in our residency program in June 2013, and is now a second year fellow in the Division of Gastroenterology and Hepatology.
-He is focusing first on his research component with his area of interest centered on determining the molecular pathogenesis of gastrointestinal cancers, with particular attention to different signaling pathways in colorectal cancer.
-He is currently studying how acetylcholine-induced activation of p38 mitogen-activated protein kinase (MAPK) plays a role in colon cancer cell progression, and is enrolled in his second year of the Ph.D. for Clinicians program.
-He will transition to further clinical training in GI beginning in the summer of 2015 while continuing to pursue his research endeavors.
+Anan completed his two years of internal medicine in our residency program in June 2013, and is now a third year fellow in the Division of Gastroenterology and Hepatology.
+His research interests are in determining the molecular pathogenesis of gastrointestinal cancers, with particular attention to different signaling pathways in colorectal cancer.
+He is currently studying how acetylcholine-induced activation of p38 mitogen-activated protein kinase (MAPK) plays a role in colon cancer cell progression and metastasis, while continuing his clinical training in GI.

 Fariha Ramay, MD